Caltech-geoquake/PySeismoSoil/README.md

 ## Supported Python versions

-PySeismoSoil currently supports Python versions from 3.7 to 3.11.
+PySeismoSoil currently support these Python versions:

+- 3.8
+- 3.9
+- 3.10
+- 3.11

 (Python 3.12 is not fully supported yet.)